 2k.
 HEALTH SERVICES

-OHA/ODE Requirements Hybrid/Onsite Plan OAR 581-022-2220 Health Services, requires districts to "maintain The VSD's health services program serves all students, and a prevention-oriented health services program for all students" will maintain a space to isolate ill students and meet the including space to isolate sick students and services for students needs of any student with special needs. with special health care needs.
-While OAR 581-022-2220 does not Plan will be drafted in collaboration with our district nurse, apply to private schools, private schools must provide a space to district mental and behavioral health staff, and insurance isolate sick students and provide services for students with special groups. health care needs. ☐ Licensed, experienced health staff should be included on teams to determine district health service priorities.
+OHA/ODE Requirements Hybrid/Onsite Plan

+OAR 581-022-2220 Health Services, requires districts to "maintain a prevention-oriented health services program for all students" including space to isolate sick students and services for students with special health care needs.
+While OAR 581-022-2220 does not apply to private schools, private schools must provide a space to isolate sick students and provide services for students with special health care needs.
+Licensed, experienced health staff should be included on teams to determine district health service priorities.
 Collaborate with health professionals such as school nurses; SBHC staff; mental and behavioral health providers; dental providers; physical, occupational, speech, and respiratory therapists; and School Based Health Centers (SBHC).

-21. BOARDING SCHOOLS AND RESIDENTIAL PROGRAMS ONLY
+2I.
+BOARDING SCHOOLS AND RESIDENTIAL PROGRAMS ONLY

-ОН A/ODE Requirements Hybrid/Onsite Plan Provide specific plan details and adjustments in Operational Blueprints that address staff and student safety, which includes how you will approach: • Contact tracing N/A Contact tracing The intersection of cohort designs in residential settings (by wing or common restrooms) with cohort designs in the instructional settings.
+она /ODE Requirements Hybrid/Onsite Plan Provide specific plan details and adjustments in Operational N/A Blueprints that address staff and student safety, which includes how you will approach: Contact tracing • The intersection of cohort designs in residential settings (by wing or common restrooms) with cohort designs in the instructional settings.
 The same cohorting parameter limiting total cohort size to 100 people applies.
-Quarantine of exposed staff or students Isolation of infected staff or students Communication and designation of where the "household" or "family unit" applies to your residents and staff Review and take into consideration CDC guidance for shared or congregate housing: Not allow more than two students to share a residential dorm room unless alternative housing arrangements are impossible Ensure at least 64 square feet of room space per resident Reduce overall residential density to ensure sufficient space for the isolation of sick or potentially infected individuals, as necessary; Configure common spaces to maximize physical distancing; Provide enhanced cleaning; Establish plans for the containment and isolation of oncampus cases, including consideration of PPE, food delivery, campus cases, including consideration of PPE, food delivery, and bathroom needs.
+Quarantine of exposed staff or students Isolation of infected staff or students • Communication and designation of where the "household" or "family unit" applies to your residents and staff Review and take into consideration CDC guidance for shared or congregate housing: • Not allow more than two students to share a residential dorm room unless alternative housing arrangements are impossible Ensure at least 64 square feet of room space per resident Reduce overall residential density to ensure sufficient space for the isolation of sick or potentially infected individuals, as necessary; Configure common spaces to maximize physical distancing; Provide enhanced cleaning; Establish plans for the containment and isolation of on- campus cases, including consideration of PPE, food delivery, and bathroom needs.